AdedaraAdedapo/Sunny-Market-Grocery-Sales-Overview/README.md

 ## Project Objectives
 - Evaluate Performance Across Branches: Analyze the sales performance across the 3 branches, identifying trends and differences in monthly sales figures among them.

+- Sales performance of product lines: To analyze the percentage sales of each product line, identify trends in customer demand, and optimize inventory and marketing strategies to align with product performance.

 - Total Sales by Product Line and Gender: Assess total sales for each of the 6 product lines, segmented by gender.
 This will help understand customer preferences and demand for each product line by gender.

 - Customer Type Segmentation: Break down sales data by customer type to understand the proportion of repeat versus new customers and how each type contributes to monthly sales.